Managing urban run-off to the Reef

 Allowances have also been made for land developers to use off-site urban stormwater management solutions in situations where installing suitable stormwater treatment devices within the development footprint are limited.

 The Water Tracking and Electronic Reporting System (WaTERS) captures and assesses data from wastewater treatment plant releases across the state.
 With more treatment plants now providing data to WaTERS, there is a much better understanding of the levels of nutrients and other contaminants being released within the Reef catchment.

-Information is also being captured through the Point Source Metadata Project around the number, location and nature of point source activities and facilities including their licence conditions and nutrient emissions across the Reef catchment.
+Information is also captured through the Great Barrier Reef Point Source Metadata Collection Project around the number, location and nature of point source activities and facilities including their licence conditions and nutrient emissions across the Reef catchment.

 Skills and capacity building